Preschool, Elementary, Middle, Secondary, and Special Education Teachers

 If anything, COVID showed we should probably get rid of iPads and laptops for most early schooling.

-Rain (Moderate) says
+Rain (Moderate) 1 year ago

 considering we already got AI that can answer questions (somewhat accurately on surface level), in the future it may be likely that educators will just fill the AI with some knowledge of a field and just use it for education instead.